If you need help building or understanding a kit, please email me at email@example.com

 4. Then you must make a nominal $.50 purchase via credit card or Paypal using the button below.
 This places your order in the electronic queue and causes it to appear in my production list.
 I'll credit your $.50 in your total.
 This will also permit me to get your order started prior to the arrival of the check.

-5. Upon receipt of payment and completion of production, your kits ship.
+5. Upon receipt of the $.50 electronic placeholder order, the main payment and completion of production, your kits ship.

 6. Oh, one last thing.
 Please don't ask me to apply to become an "approved vendor" or some such thing, and please don't send me tax forms to fill out.
 I hereby declare myself "approved" by virtue of the fact that I have cool airplane kits to sell and you want to buy them!
 (This always cracks me up.
 You don't walk into a restaurant and ask them to apply to become an approved food vendor!)
 Trust me--I pay my taxes and I declare every penny.
 Here's all the info you need: